MSurfer20/C-Shell/README.md

 * prompt.h - Contains code that defines functions of `prompt.c`
 * pwd.c - Contains code for pwd functionality
 * pwd.h - Contains code that defines functions of `pwd.c`
+* sig.c - Contains code for sig command functionality.
+* sig.h - Contains function required in `sig.c`
+* svsh.out - The executable of the shell, that gets created when you `make` in the main directory.

 #### Functionalities implemented
 * cd: The `cd` command is supported with various flags like `.`, `..`, `-`, `~`.
 In addition, relative paths from `~`, `..` and `.` are handled too. `chdir` is used to change the directory.